 Even though ANCSA places its land entitlement with the ANCSA Corporations, most tribes in Alaska own some land.
-Most tribally owned lands in Alaska are in fee simple status and are not considered held in Trust for jurisdictional purposes.
+Most tribally owned lands in Alaska are in fee simple status and are not considered held in trust for jurisdictional purposes.
 Although fire management responsibilities are not identified in ANCSA, ANILCA, or 620 DM 5.3 for tribally owned lands in fee simple status, these lands are currently treated similarly to ANCSA Corporation lands for fire management purposes.

-The fee-to-trust process allows tribes to have land taken into trust by the Department of the Interior (DOI) under the authority of the 1934 Indian Reorganization Act, 25 U.S.C.
+The fee-to-trust process allows Tribes to have land taken into trust by the DOI under the authority of the 1934 Indian Reorganization Act, 25 U.S.C.
 5108 (PDF).
-Under DOI Solicitor's Opinion M-37069, Native Villages in Alaska may apply to have land taken into trust for their benefit through the fee-to-trust process.
+Under DOI Solicitor's Opinion M- 37069, Native villages in Alaska may apply to have land taken into trust for their benefit through the fee-to-trust process.